Created in partnership with

 Exercise ECG

-The aim of this test is to see how your heart works when you are more active.
+The aim of an exercise ECG is to see how your heart works when you are more active.
 It is sometimes called a stress test.
 An ECG is recorded while you are walking on a treadmill or cycling on an exercise bike.

 Angiogram